-Treatment and prevention of vasculitis
+Treatment and Prevention of Vasculitis

-There really is no such thing as prevention of vasculitis, but with proper guidance you can control the symptoms and get treatment.
+There really is no such thing as prevention of vasculitis, but with proper guidance, you can control the symptoms and get treatment.

 The treatment of vasculitis and lupus depends on the individual’s general health and on the severity of the disease.
 There are some instances where vasculitis doesn’t require treatment at all.

 In most cases, treatment will concentrate on controlling the inflammation.
 This is done with medications.
 When it comes to the vasculitis, a doctor might put a patient through treatment phases—stopping the inflammation and trying to prevent relapses.
 The kind of medications taken will depend on the type of vasculitis (the organs involved).

 Some people see success with treatment right away, but then experience symptoms again.
 Others may notice that their vasculitis never goes away and they will require ongoing therapy.

 One of the most difficult aspects of living with vasculitis is coping with the side effects of medications.
-Research continues in an effort to develop therapies that are easier on patients.
+Research continues in an effort to develop therapies that are easier for patients.
 If you are a sufferer, there are steps you can take to lessen the pain and aggravation associated with vasculitis and lupus.
-Learn everything you can about vasculitis and treatment options, see your doctor for regular checkups, exercise each day, maintain a healthy diet, and develop a strong support system.
+Learn everything you can about vasculitis and treatment options, see your doctor for regular check-ups, exercise each day, maintain a healthy diet, and develop a strong support system.
 You can ask your doctor about connecting with a support group in your community.